Department Creation & Management

 Assigning Users to Departments

 Once you have created your new Department, the next step will be to assign Users to it.
-There are two primary ways to do this, which are both done through the Users Administrative Report.
+This section details how to manually add Users to a Department:

 Bulk Assigning Users